-The village economic development has long been carried out by the Government through various programs.
-Management by BUMDes is a relatively new approach which is expected to be able to stimulate and drive the village economic cycle through the establishment of economic entity managed by the village population.
+The village economic development has long been carried out by the Government through various prigums.
+Management by BUMDes is a relatively new approach which is expected to be able 13 stimulate and drive the village economic cycle through the establishment of economic entity managed by the village population.
 BUMDes functions as both social and commercial institution which favors the people's interests.
 It has the commercial objectives of aiming for profits through the promotion of local resources (goods and services) with the principles of efficiency, stability, resilience, and fairness.

-Natural resources and environment management insofar as possible shall be carried out conducted through partnership with good governance based principles on the of participation, transparency, and accountability.
-According to Maria S.W.
-Sumardjono, et al.well Koesnadi as as Hardjasoemantri,[17] the above has not garnered serious attention from the Central or the Provincial Government, which arestipulated the administrator for governmental matters in the field of forestry, maritime, energy and mineral resources, according to Article 14 (1) Law No. 23 Year 2014 concerning The Municipal Government.
-Meanwhile in accordance with Article 18A (2)\
+Natural resources and environment management insofar as possible shall be carried out through partnership conducted with good governance based on the principles of transparency, participation, and accountability.According to Maria S.W.
+Sumardjono, et al. as well as Koesnadi Hardjasoemantri,[17] the above has not garnered serious attention from the Central or the Provincial Government, which arestipulated as the administrator for governmental matters in the field of forestry, maritime, energy and mineral resources, according to Article 14 (1) Law No. 23 Year 2014 concerning The Municipal Government.
+Meanwhile in accordance with Article 18A (2)

-Constitution 1945, such authority is to be divided proportionally between the the Central Government and the Regency/City Government.
+Constitution 1945 10 uch authority is to be divided proportionally between the the Central Government and the Regency/City Government.

-The existence of a village institution with the function that enables cooperation among all strength components as the internal willcounter the issues and eventually leads to development.
+The existence of a village institution with the function that enables cooperation among all the components as the internal strength willcounter the issues and eventually leads to development.
 The roles of the institution is crucial in governing resources.
 Therefore, the elements of institutions shall be given due attention in order to improve the village potential to sustain village development.
 This perspective is strengthened through the policies setting out the orientation towards village advancement, assistance for the Village Government and the society in carrying out activities for the development of certain villages.